Pengu601/Pengu601/README.md

 ## Hi there 👋

+My name is Nicholas Gonzalez, and I am an Undergraduate Computer Science major at UCF ⚔️.

+I am fascinated by all things Back-End, mainly focusing on Python and SQL!

+- 🔭 I’m currently working on devloping a program that uses the snipping tool feature to automatically transcribes and copy photos of advanced math equations to the clipboard to paste.
+- 🌱 I recently built a program to automatically download all files for specific or all courses, catering towards UCF students.
+Check it out [here]!
+- 📫 How to reach me: ...
+  - nagonzalez601@gmail.com
 <!--
 **Pengu601/Pengu601** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.